dat3Cph/material/flowJavaDD/javaDD/JavaTimeAPI.md

 # Java 8 Dates
-The Java Time API, introduced in Java 8, provides a modern way to work with dates, times, and time intervals.
+The Java Time API: java.time.*, introduced in Java 8, provides a modern way to work with dates, times, and time intervals.
 It addresses many of the shortcomings of the older `java.util.Date` and `java.util.Calendar` classes.

 Here are some additional advantages and features of the Java Time API: